kali-linex/linex/Documentation/driver-api/early-userspace/buffer-format.rst

 ============= ================== ==============================================

-The c_mode field matches the contents of st_mode returned by stat(2) on Linux, and encodes the file type and file permissions.
+The c_mode field matches the contents of st_mode returned by stat(2) on Linex, and encodes the file type and file permissions.

 The c_filesize should be zero for any file which is not a regular file or symlink.